Our Postcard from Gascony or the Gers, in southwest France

 Rural Beauty and Climate

 A truly unspoilt region, you can expect rolling hills, cold, dry winters and hot summers.
-This, alongside men in berets and the host of culinary specialties surrounding the duck is what make this neck of the woods the heaven that justifies its second place in this prestigious list.
-The other good news is that properties in this region are still highly affordable, normally sizeable and have something that’s likely to appeal to everyone.
+This, alongside men in berets and the host of culinary specialities surrounding the duck, is what makes this neck of the woods the heaven that justifies its second place in this prestigious list.
+The other good news is that properties in this region are still highly affordable, typically sizeable, and offer something that’s likely to appeal to everyone.

 Accessibility and Property